DS-6030 Homework Module 9

 • Use the step_pca() function to reduce the dimensionality of the data.
 Tune the number of components, num_comp, in a range of 200 to 700.

-1. Model training Create workflows with the recipe from (c) and tune the following models:
+1. Model training: Create workflows with the recipe from (1.3) and tune the following models:

-(1.4) logistic regression with L1 regularization (glmnet engine tuning penalty) (2 point coding)
+(1.4) logistic regression with L1 regularization (glmnet engine tuning penalty) (2 points - coding)

-(1.5) SVM with linear kernel (kernlab engine tuning cost and margin) (2 point coding)
+(1.5) SVM with linear kernel (kernlab engine tuning cost) (2 points - coding)

 Once you have tuned the models, fit finalized models and assess their performance.